 People who buy annuities are called “annuitants,” and the way they select payment of the annuity is called the “mode.”
 Lifetime annuities come with many options.
 Annuitants can select their mode of payment to be monthly or quarterly.
 Annuitants can also select policies that are inflation-protected, and some annuities are variable, meaning the payment may go up or down based on an underlying investment.

-Here’s how a lifetime annuity works: rather than paying regular premiums to an insurance company in exchange for your heirs receiving lump-sum payment when you die, annuities are bought from insurance companies with a lump sum of cash, and in return you get regular income payments until you pass away, in the case of lifetime annuities, or for the amount of time you’ve agreed upon in the case of term-based annuities.
+Life insurance works by paying regular premiums to an insurance company in exchange for your heirs a receiving lump-sum payment when you die.
+Annuities, on the other hand, are bought from insurance companies with a lump-sum of cash.
+In return, you get regular income payments until you pass away, in the case of lifetime annuities, or for the amount of time you’ve agreed upon in the case of term-based annuities.

-Those payments can be made on a monthly, quarterly, or annual basis, depending on what you prefer.
+Your payments are made on a monthly, quarterly, or annual basis, depending on the mode of payments you select.

-The size of your payments depends on a few variants, including how many payments you’re scheduled to receive in a given year and the length of your payment period.
-Another huge factor: current interest rates, as your initial lump sum investment that you spent when buying the annuity accrues interest that is then distributed in your payments.
+The size of your payments depends on a few variables, including how many payments you scheduled to receive in a given year and the length of your payment period.
+Another huge factor is current interest rates, as your initial lump sum investment that you spent when buying the annuity accrues interest that is then distributed in your payments.